demisto/content-docs/docs/integrations/description-docs.md

 The integration description file is designated to help the XSOAR users to easily configure an instance of the chosen integration.

 ## Path
-The description file should be placed along with all of the integraion's files.
+The description file should be placed along with all of the integration's files.

 For example, if the Pack name is `HelloWorld` and the integration name is also `HelloWorld`, the description file path is:
 ```